a5210467/final_project/README.md

 use python3 connect4_final to run the file.

+First you need to set the table size.
+The stardand size is 6*7 which means 6 rows and 7 columns.
+After that you have 4 option to play the game. you can see the message print from the terminal.

 <<<<<<< HEAD
 The rule is here.
 For each player there has 15% chance to drop the dice and go to next round.
 =======